qwd/dev-site/docs/_en/finance/billing-and-payment.md

 ref: finance-billing
 ---

-QWeather Develop Service's billing system based on the pay-as-you-go subscription model, it is a more transparent, simple and competitive pricing scheme.
+QWeather Developer Services's billing system based on the pay-as-you-go subscription model, it is a more transparent, simple and competitive pricing scheme.
 This document describes how the billing and payment system works.

 > **Hint**: Price calculations in this document are estimates and final costs may vary slightly.